ManikyaAlister/Bayes-TOM-demo/README.md

 This is a minimal demonstration of how Bayesian Theory of Mind (Bayes-TOM) models can be used to support human decision-making.
 The demo shows how a model can infer the location of a hidden rectangle based on clues provided by an informant, and how this inference changes depending on assumptions about the informant's helpfulness.

-It also illustrates how a model can generate recommendations, compare them to a human analyst’s decision, and provide feedback about calibration.
+It also illustrates how a model can generate recommendations, compare them to a human analyst's decision, and provide feedback about calibration.

 ---